cuppett/aws-cloudformation-operator/README.md

   Action: iam:PassRole
   Resource: arn:aws:iam::123456789000:role/cf-resources-allowed
 ```
-The effective operator role will need this for any/all roles being used/referenced by the Stack resources managed by this operator.
+The effective controller role will need this for any/all roles being used/referenced by the Stack resources managed by this controller.

 In addition, the spec.roleArn must have a trust relationship with the CloudFormation service as follows: